 Look for job vacancies at:

-Specialist recruitment agencies handle some scientific vacancies.
+Specialist recruitment agencies handle vacancies, see:

 Conferences often provide valuable sources of contacts.
 Through networking, jobseekers can hold informal meetings with key contacts in established organisations.

 Training opportunities may include a variety of in-house courses, as well as specialised external courses, on subjects such as relevant new legislation and scientific advances.